fslaborg/FSharp.Charting/examples/index.md

 ### Library philosophy

-FSharp.Charting uses simple, declarative chart specifications.
+F# Charting uses simple, declarative chart specifications.

-On Windows, FSharp.Charting is implemented using the Data Visualization charting controls available on Windows in .NET 4.x.
+On Windows, F# Charting is implemented using the Data Visualization charting controls available on Windows in .NET 4.x.

-On OSX, FSharp.Charting is implemented using the OxyPlot.GtkSharp charting library.
+On OSX, F# Charting is implemented using the OxyPlot.GtkSharp charting library.

 ### Library future

-FSharp.Charting is designed so that the same charting specifications can be supported when using different charting implementations.
+F# Charting is designed so that the same charting specifications can be supported when using different charting implementations.
 For example, the [Try F#](http://tryfsharp.org) charts use similar charting specifications, implemented using in HTML5 using Dojo Charts.